tjav/upskillingquests/Infrastructure/Networking/infra-networking-1.md

 ## Description

 Contoso requested us to provision an Azure Virtual Network that can be used for multiple solutions.
-They want to store everything as Infrastructure as Code (IaC) consisting out of a BICEP/ARM template that is reusabled within the organization.
+They want to store everything as Infrastructure as Code (IaC) consisting out of a BICEP/ARM template that is reusable within the organization.
 They also requested a manner to keep track on IP space used within the Virtual Networks, to make sure there is not overlap in IP space.

 ## Outcome